gear-sv/docs.gear.computer/www/README.md

 ***MAKE SURE YOUR KEY IS FUNDED BEFORE PROCEEDING.***

-*Contract packages around 30 kb.
+*Contract packages are around 30 kb.
 10 cents should be enough.*
 #### `gear-contracts deploy`
 ```
 1. Creates a tempory ./tmp directory to hold contract package.